CARTAvis/manual_source/source/appendix_a_version_history.rst

 What's new
 ----------
-This section summarizes the new features and enhancements in the latest stable release of CARTA.
+This section highlights the new features and enhancements in the latest stable release of CARTA.

 Image Viewer as a popout browser window
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^